| Time to reveal a few secrets that veteran players know and use to their

 then the tunnel is "verified" and is likely safe to start

+creating planets and colonizing.
 Even tunnels that have been verified can be flawed, but not often.

 In very large games where the maximum course length is short, it is